segmentio/segment-docs/src/engage/content/email/visual-html-editor.md

 ## HTML editor

-Use the HTML editor on the left to maintain your email template with code.
+Use the HTML editor to maintain your email template with code.
 Copy and paste existing code or build a new template in the editor.

-Engage displays any changes you make to the HTML editor in the [visual editor](#visual-editor) in real-time.
-However, if there are any errors detected in your code, you must fix the errors before Engage displays your updates.
+Engage displays any changes you make in a preview screen to the right of your code.
+You can preview your email in both desktop and mobile display.

+> info ""
+> When you toggle from the HTML Editor to the Visual Editor, Engage may make minor changes to your code formatting.
+If Engage re-formats your code, it will not affect the email layout.

 ### Error flagging

 Engage displays in-line error flags in the code editor to help you debug your code.
-If there are errors, Engage doesn't render any of the updated content in the visual editor until you debug your code.
+If there are errors, you might not see content as expected in the preview screen until you've debugged your code.

 ## Personalize with merge tags
 Add merge tags to personalize your message with user profile traits.